 The moment people in the community find out you have purchased the land for your yoga retreat center, they will find you and want something from you.

-Additionally, expats and the seasonal traveler will charge exorbitant prices compared to locals.
+Additionally, ex-pats and seasonal travelers will charge exorbitant prices compared to locals.

 Our advice?
 Hire local.